How to use collaboration for problem-solving

-Here is a tool we have used with great success in some of our workshops.
-Its a tool which uses collaboration for problem solving and actively engages people within the organisation to follow the solutions created.
+Here is a tool or strategy we have used with great success in some of our workshops.
+It’s a method which uses collaboration for problem-solving and actively engages people within your team or your organisation to follow the solutions created.

 This tool follows the principle of brainstorming, i.e. generating as many ideas around a topic as possible; then developing the ideas produced into the most realistic and suitable options possible.
 Get the pdf version of the tool here:

 Works best with a maximum of 15 and a minimum of 5, Yet it is adaptable to other group sizes.

 Between1- 2 hours (depending on group size and complexity of your activity)